sourcecaster/serveme/README.md

     database: test_db
     replica: myReplicaSet
 ```
 There's an object db accessible from modules.
-This object is actually Future<Db>.
+This object is actually Future&lt;Db&gt;.
 Future is used to ensure that connection to database is alive and Db object is valid.
 ```dart
 import 'package:mongo_dart/mongo_dart.dart';
 ```